timb-machine-mirrors/anarcat-feed2exec/CONTRIBUTING.rst

        twine upload dist/*
        dput ../feed2exec*.changes

-7. edit the `tag on Gitlab`_ and copy-paste the changelog entry
+7. edit the `tag`_ and copy-paste the changelog entry